cutlersr/iggypop/README.md

 ![Overview](png/overview.png)

-**iggypop** is a pipeline for designing and synthesizing large numbers of genes from oligonucleotide pools.
+**iggypop** is a pipeline for designing and synthesizing genes from oligonucleotide pools.
 Input sequences are fragmented  into segments that can be amplified using gene-specific primers and reassembled by Golden Gate cloning.
 Sequence-verified constructs are then identified by nanopore sequencing of barcoded amplicons.

 ## Installation